kranthik13/avl-product-classification/Report.md

 ## Approach

 I tried to build a good pipeline which can easily integrate with many approaches.

+I tried to write a very modular approach that's why I have notebooks associated with each step in the pipeline including the decisions taken at everypoint in time.

+Also created a Final Modelling Notebook which creates the submission file for the best ensemble model.

+**NOTE : This notebook has very little to no-decisions information.
+Just recreates the submission.**

 The gist for the code/notebooks  :